OpenZWave/python-openzwave/README.rst

         (venvX) pip install python_openzwave

-- The previous command try to install python_openzwave with the flavor 'shared'.
+- The previous command will try to install python_openzwave with the flavor 'shared'.
   If it can't find a precompiled library of openzwave, it will use the flavor 'embed' with sources downloaded from https://github.com/OpenZWave/python-openzwave/tree/master/archives.
-  You can change this using flavor option.
+  You can change this using the flavor option.
   There is a bug in the package dependencies and flavors on some systems.
 You may need to install dependencies manualy :

  - on python 2.7 :